deckerweb/post-author-taxonomy/README.md

 ---

+## Frequently Asked Questions

+### Why not using just a custom fields plugin?
+Of course you can do that.
+But not every small single site needs such a solution.
+Sometimes you need a simple & lightweight drop-in solution where you can just do your work without any configuration whatsoever.

+### Why did you create this plugin?
+Because once I needed it myself for a site I helped maintain.
+I put it on GitHub to make it available for Git Updater to deliver updates.
+Later on I liked the solution myself and decided to keep it for the long run.

+### Why is this plugin not on wordpress.org plugin repository?
+Because the restrictions there for plugin authors are becoming more and more.
+It would be possible, yes, but I don't want that anymore.
+The same for limited support forums for plugin authors on .org.
+I have decided to leave this whole thing behind me.

+---

+## Changelog

-## Changelog – Version History
+#### Version History

-### 🎉 v1.2.0 – 2025-04-??
+### 🎉 v1.2.0 – 2025-04-05
 * Updated plugin after 8 years, yeah! – Brought back to its basic beauty.
 (How it should be!)
 * New: Transformed code into class-based approach (more future-proof)
 * New: Shortcode `pat-author-box` for displaying a simple author box (content = term description)
+* New: Installable and updateable via [Git Updater plugin](https://git-updater.com/)
-* New: Alternate install – Use "plugin" as Code Snippet version – now officially promoted here in Readme and with downloadable `.json` file
+* New: Alternate install – Use this "plugin" as Code Snippet version – now officially promoted here in Readme and with downloadable `.json` file
 * Improved: Shortcode `pat-authors` enhanced
-* Change: Simplified additional translation loading (needed, for proper usage/display, as this plugin comes not from .org repository)
+* Improved: Tweaked translation loading (needed, for proper usage/display, as this plugin comes not from .org repository)
 * Plugin: Add meta links on WP Plugins page
-* Updated `.pot` file, plus packaged German translations
+* Updated `.pot` file, plus packaged German translations, now including new `l10n.php` files!

 ### 🎉 v1.1.0 – 2018-09-18